 Web development is packed with pre-written functionalities that form a beautiful skeleton of an app or a website simply and efficiently.
-We talk about web frameworks, which include standardized coding practices and end-to-end templates.
+We're talking about web frameworks, which include standardized coding practices and end-to-end templates.
 All of them are ready to be replicated and adjusted for a particular business case.

 With a framework for web development, you don't have to create critical functionalities from scratch, but rather run the complexities in the background.
 There are other potential benefits of using ready-made tools like React, Django, or Spring Boot.
-Even if you’ve never required web development services, you’ve probably heard of them as some of the most in-demand and easy to use web frameworks that are perfect for startups.
+Even if you’ve never required MVP development services, you’ve probably heard of them as some of the most in-demand and easy to use web frameworks that are perfect for startups.